Snowflake on AWS: How to Deploy in 2025 [Practical Guide]

 Several use cases exist for external functions to enrich, clean, protect, and mask data.
 You can call other third-party APIs from these external functions or write your code within the external function.
 One common example of external functions in Snowflake is the external tokenization of data masking, where you can use AWS Lambda as the tokenizer.

-Using the Snowflake Business Critical Edition on AWS #
+How can you use the Snowflake Business edition on AWS? #

 The Business Critical Edition of Snowflake ups the Enterprise Edition’s security, availability, and support.
 Concerning AWS, the Business Critical Edition allows you to use AWS PrivateLink, which connects your VPCs and AWS services without using the internet and only AWS and its partner network infrastructure.